openlattice/openlattice-help-site-old/_guides/integrations.md

 <span class="good">Recommended:</span> _Dataset owners use a separate account with limited permissions to perform data integrations_

-> Create a separate Loom account with a chosen username and password (not Google Auth) and use those credentials for data integrations.
+> Create a separate OpenLattice account with a chosen username and password (not Google Auth) and use those credentials for data integrations.
 Or, have a member of your team (someone who currently manages your data in your organization) perform the data integration for you using their own account.

 ## 4. Configure permissions